30.0 MB (5.2 MB compressed)

 ANN RONAN PICTURE LIBRARY / HERITAGE IMAGES / SCIENCE PHOTO LIBRARY ANN RONAN PICTURE LIBRARY / HERITAGE IMAGES / SCIENCE PHOTO LIBRARY

 Flooding during the excavation of the Thames Tunnel, London,1828 (1836).
-Tom, Jerry and Logic having a narrow escape as water breaks through during a visit to the Thames Tunnel workings.
 On 12 January 1828, water flooded into the workings of Marc Isambard Brunel's tunnel beneath the River Thames.
 Isambard Kingdom Brunel, the site engineer, was among others in the workings at the time who narrowly escaped with their lives.
 The accident seriously delayed work on the project, which had begun in 1825.
 The tunnel, which connected Wapping and Rotherhithe, was finally completed in 1843.
 It was the world's first underwater tunnel.
-From The Finish to the Adventures of Tom, Jerry and Logic.

 Model release not required.
 Property release not required.